Alcohol Liver Damage, Cause, Risks, Symptoms, Prevention, and Treatment

 Stop Drinking: If you have been diagnosed with an unhealthy liver, the first and most crucial thing you can do is stop drinking alcohol.

-Make Healthy Lifestyle Changes: This could mean no more smoking and maintaining a healthy body weight.
+Make Healthy Lifestyle Changes: This could mean no more smoking and maintaining healthy body weight.
 Next to alcohol abuse, obesity is a leading cause of liver disease, while cigarettes contain chemicals and toxins that worsen liver damage.

 Be Careful on What You Put Into Your Body: When you are not eating many processed foods, saturated fat, and sugar, the liver does not have to work as hard to filter what comes through it.
 A healthy diet can lead to a healthier liver.